Staying Safe During Motorcycle Accident Season

 The Numbers Don’t Lie: Motorcycle Accidents Are Even More Dangerous Than You Think

 The most shocking statistic isn’t how many motorcycle crashes occur (they made up just 1.2 percent of total crashes in 2014), but how deadly they are (they accounted for 4 percent of crash injuries and 13.7 percent of fatal crashes statewide).
 This massive discrepancy between how few accidents happen and how many injuries and deaths result shows just how deadly these accidents can be.

-Given these fatality rates, it’s important both motorcyclists and other drivers to keep motorcyclists safe.
-As motorcycle enthusiasts ourselves, we want those who enjoy being out on their bikes to have a fun time, but remain safe.
+Given these fatality rates, it’s important for both motorcyclists and other drivers to keep motorcyclists safe.
+As motorcycle enthusiasts ourselves, we want those who enjoy being out on their bikes to have a fun time but remain safe.
 Below, we provide tips for both motorcyclists and other drivers to stay safe on the Illinois highways and other roads.

 How Motorcyclists Can Stay Safe